Sinbad-The-Sailor/Ada-Snake/README.md

 ```
 gnatclean main.adb
 ```
-I usually add -q afterwards in the first command. "-q" stands for quite compilation and is prefered since it does not clutter the terminal which is important since the game is played inside the terminal window.
+I usually add -q afterwards in the first command. "-q" stands for quiet compilation and is prefered since it does not clutter the terminal which is important since the game is played inside the terminal window.